TheExGenesis/TheExGeneisis/_posts/2020-04-12-offering-6-cohering.md

 "A **sigil** is a reminder of intent, but one that is oblique enough that it avoids triggering self-defeating behaviors..."
 I've never systematically experimented with sigils.
 My interest in magic so far has been purely theoretical and existential.
 However, the way I've conceptualized them to work is by producing patterns in the unconscious that eventually result in macroscopic changes that manifest in one's worldview and approach to decision making, which later produce material results.
 I suspect this works by seizing the mechanism of [predictive processing](https://en.wikipedia.org/wiki/Predictive_coding), but more on that later.
 "...**rituals** are costly signals to the self about the importance of achieving some goal.
 "The time and effort turned over to a ritual is itself a sacrifice.
-Group rituals bind the group together to a common goal: they all made the same sacrifice and would like to avoid the cognitive dissonance of having wasted it, so they must achieve their goal in order to justify their sacrifice"
+Group rituals bind the group together to a common goal: they all made the same sacrifice and would like to avoid the cognitive dissonance of having wasted it, so they must achieve their goal to justify their sacrifice"
 You show your commitment to yourself, such that your unconscious will start taking the thing you're committing to, seriously.
 If [The Elephant in the Brain](https://www.goodreads.com/book/show/28820444-the-elephant-in-the-brain) is right and the unconscious is running the show while the conscious copes and rationalizes over whatever happens, this is a way for the conscious loop to exert some influence in the opposite way.
 [Grant Morrison](https://en.wikipedia.org/wiki/Grant_Morrison) coined the term _hypersigil_ to refer to an extended work of art with magical meaning and willpower, created analogously to sigils.
 His [comic book](https://en.wikipedia.org/wiki/Comic_book) series _[The Invisibles](https://en.wikipedia.org/wiki/The_Invisibles)_ was intended as such a hypersigil.
 "With **hypersigils**, the mechanism of action is even easier.
 People model their worldview mostly on _art_.
 A hypersigil takes a naturalistic view of the world and adds elements to it that encourage emotional investment, and then slowly modifies it in ways that correspond to some intent.
 When the audience has adjusted expectations, it becomes more likely that they will manipulate the world to fit those expectations."
-As with sigils, I see these working by changing the way in which people are predisposed to act.
+As with sigils, I see these working by changing how people are predisposed to act.
 Again, I think this has something to do with predictive processing.
 I also conceive that distributed processing happens where inconsequential local changes in individuals result in larger, emergent effects on the collective [egregore](https://en.wikipedia.org/wiki/Egregore).
 I'm aware that my writing on these esoteric topics is usually, and maybe only fully comprehensible to people who have already gone through the motions themselves.
-As I progress I connect more dots and am able to better relate these insights to everyday life.
+As I progress I connect more dots and can better relate these insights to everyday life.
 Meanwhile, I'll be glad to answer any comments and questions if you feel so inclined.

 ***